-You might think, in today’s high-scoring league, almost every game would see more than 42 points, so the over is the obvious choice, but think hard on that decision.
+You might think, in today’s high-scoring league, almost every game would see more than 42 points, so the over is the obvious choice, but think hard about that decision.
 NFL totals are set based on a number of factors like the level of offensive and defensive talent in the game, whether the opponents are division rivals, and what the forecasted weather in the area will be.

 The over is always more fun to bet, because cheering for points is more enjoyable.
-But in order to successfully play totals, you have to be willing to play the under once in a while.
+But to successfully play totals, you have to be willing to play the under once in a while.

 All these single bets can be made for specific halves and quarters too.
-The first half will have both a spread and total, and the second half line will usually be made available during the game.
+The first half will have both a spread and total and the second half line will usually be made available during the game.
 The same goes for individual quarters, which will often see higher totals for the second and fourth quarter, due to the high number of timeouts during those frames.

 It’s important to remember that bets placed on the second half and fourth quarter don’t include overtime.